 While The Snapshot isn’t big enough for a modern DSLR, it’s still a great camera-style fashion bag to own.
 This bag is fashionable yet affordable with a fun, sporty vibe.
 It has two zipped compartments, along with interior zipped pockets, so while it might be small, it’s still very practical.
 The most notable element about the bag, of course, is the canvas strap and rounded JJ hardware.
-Get it directly from Marc Jacobs in your favorite color!
+Get it from StockX in your favorite color!

 32. Valentino Garavani Rockstud Spike

 Valentino’s Rockstud bag bridges a gap we never even considered existed between ladylike luxury and punk fashion.
 As with other Rockstud accessories (especially the stunning Rockstud heels), the main point of interest in the Spike bag is the spiky metal stud detailing that lends an edge to any look.

 The original design was a simple, single-compartment flap bag, though occasionally, other bag variations get released, including belt bags, totes, and buckets.
 The best place to get the original is My Theresa.

 Rocking the multi-bag trend is easy with the LV Multi Pochette.
 This LV monogram bag might be a little over-the-top for some, but if you’re a fan of logomania and maximalism, then it’s worth your investment.
 It first appears as a small, multi-compartment purse with a round coin purse attached to the strap, but it’s actually a three-parter.
 What looks like one purse is actually two pouches, one larger than the other.

 You can separate it out or carry everything at once depending on the day and your needs, while you can change up from the canvas crossbody strap to the more delicate chain depending on the time of day and your look.
 If you want one, you’ll have to make a reservation with Louis Vuitton.